The Invisible Government: Background

 Books written by former CIA employees have to be approved and censored by the agency itself; Wise and Ross were never CIA employees, so the agency had no power to censor the book.
+Nevertheless, John A. McCone, then director of the CIA, tried to censor the book.
 Ronald Steel of Commentary stated that "Random House was reportedly urged to suppress the book".
 The agency created a plan to buy as many books as possible from bookshops, but the agency did not go forward with this as Bennett Cerf, the president of Random House, informed the CIA that the company would order additional printings if the CIA bought the first printing.

 Content

 Much of the book focuses on CIA activities in Cuba and Southeast Asia.